 Volumizing hair products can be spritzed, lathered, dabbed, or rubbed into your hair depending on what form they take.

-Sprays aren’t just limited to hair sprays.
+These aren’t just limited to hair sprays.
 Volumizing sprays focus more on lift and texture than on hold, though they certainly can provide a light hold, too.
-Some sprays work as dry shampoos while others are formulated to spray onto wet hair before styling either with a hair dryer or without.
+Some sprays work as dry shampoos while others are formulated to spray onto wet hair before styling either with a hairdryer or without.

-Shampoos formulated to create volume and body include ingredients that thicken the hair while you wash it.
+Formulated to create volume and body, volumizing shampoos include ingredients that thicken the hair while you wash it.
 These may include panthenol (vitamin B5) to increase the diameter of the hair or biotin (vitamin B7) to promote hair growth.
 Other common ingredients in volumizing shampoos are keratin, rice or wheat protein, and caffeine.

-Conditioners are similar to volumizing shampoos in their ingredient list (B5, biotin, keratin) but are designed to be used after cleansing the hair.
+Similar to volumizing shampoos in their ingredient list (B5, biotin, keratin), volumizing conditioners are designed to be used after cleansing the hair.
 There are also more natural options that contain botanical ingredients, such as algae, that are designed to strengthen and add body to fine hair.

-Serums have a liquid consistency and are designed as leave-in treatments, often for overnight application.
+With a liquid consistency, volumizing serums are designed as leave-in treatments, often for overnight application.
 Serums work gradually to thicken hair and stimulate hair growth, so give these products a few weeks to see results.

-Mousses, also known as foams, are fluffy, light hair products that provide lift to the roots along with hold and texture.
+Also known as foams, these are fluffy, light hair products that provide lift to the roots along with hold and texture.
 Traditionally, these are designed to apply to wet hair, but there are newer products on the market formulated to plump up dry hair.

 Other volumizing products on the market include clay pastes, masques (masks), and soufflés, all of which tend to be high-end items.